-I have found barren strawberry growing wild in moist, deeply shaded woods of western Massachusetts, but rarely found it in nurseries until recently.
-With growing interest in native plants and grass replacements, however, it's more common in garden centers and catalogs.
+Barren strawberry can be found growing wild in moist, deeply shaded woods of western Massachusetts, but rarely found it in nurseries until recently.
+With growing interest in native plants and grass replacements, it's more common in garden centers and catalogs.
 It's an adaptable native plant that, like others of its kind, is finding a place in horticultural trade.

 The species name, fragarioides, is a Latin reference to its strawberry-like appearance.
 This plant is indeed a strawberry relative.
 Both strawberries and barren strawberries are members of the rose family.
 Barren strawberry is distinguished by deeply lobed leaves and pure yellow flowers, unlike the smooth leaves of true strawberries and their white flowers.

 Where/When to Find Barren Strawberries

 Barren strawberry is native to the eastern U.S. from Maine to northern Florida but is most commonly found in the mid-Atlantic seaboard states and the higher elevations of North Carolina, Kentucky, and Tennessee.
 In some states of New England and the upper Midwest, the plant is listed as a species of special concern or even endangered.